Amours des feintes

 Amours des feintes is an album by Jane Birkin.
 The album was released in 1990 and was the last original album of songs written by Serge Gainsbourg.
+This duo was described by Karim Demigneux as "a cabbage-headed man and an Englishwoman on the continent", adding that "when it comes to French song, there's almost nothing better".

-On the cover of the album there is a portrait of Birkin.
-Gainsbourg made it while he was in an emotional state of mind and that's why there are stains on the drawing because of the breaking of the pen.
+On the cover of the album, there is a portrait of Birkin.
+Gainsbourg made it while he was in an emotional state of mind, and that's why there are stains on the drawing because of the breaking of the pen.